ctring/genex/README.md

   ./run.sh
 ```

-### adding new distances
+## Adding new distances

-#### mathematical derivation
+### Mathematical derivation

-As described in (link to paper), define a non-decreasing distance in terms of a recursive function.
+As described in `to-be-linked`, define a non-decreasing distance in terms of a recursive function.
 As part of this process you need to define what is neccesary to normalize your result.
 Furthermore, you need to store the information necessary to compute your distance recursively.
 These ideas are discussed in detail in the paper and are necessary for moving forward.
 Concrete *code* examples are given in folder `src/distance/`, and theoretical examples are given here (link to extra).

-#### creating a distance
+### Creating a distance

 * Navigate to the folder `src/distance/`
 * Each distance must extend the interface (abstract class) `DistanceMetric.hpp`